kevman3d/ZX81BASIC/README.md

 solving and computational thinking is the same no matter what language you are using.
 Translating BASIC to Python is easy when you understand the fundamentals of programming.

-You can read about my BASIC project on my blog. http://kevman3d.blogspot.co.nz/2015/07/basic-games-in-python-1982-would-be.html
+## You can read about my BASIC project on my blog
+http://kevman3d.blogspot.co.nz/2015/07/basic-games-in-python-1982-would-be.html

 # Python and external modules